-right to present a defense only if they 'infringe upon a weighty interest of the accused and are arbitrary or disproportionate to the purposes they are designed to serve."
+'infringe upon a weighty interest of the accused and are arbitrary or disproportionate to the purposes they are designed to serve.'
+"60

 In Chambers, the Supreme Court confronted two such dubious evidentiary rules.
 The defendant in that case was charged with murder.
 At trial, he sought to prove that another man named McDonald had confessed to the crime orally and in writing, but he was stymied by two Mississippi rules of evidence.
-First, he was prevented from cross-examining McDonald (who had repudiated his written confession) by Mississippi's common law "voucher" rule prohibiting a party from impeaching his own witness.
-61 In addition, he was unable to present the testimony of three credible witnesses to whom McDonald had confessed orally, because Mississippi applied its hearsay exception for declarations against interest only to statements against pecuniary interest, and not to statements against the declarant's penal interest, regardless of their trustworthiness.62
+First, he was prevented from cross-examining (who had repudiated his written McDonald confession) by Mississippi's common law "voucher" rule prohibiting a party from impeaching his own witness.
+61 In addition, he was unable to present the testimony of three credible witnesses to whom McDonald had confessed orally, because Mississippi applied its hearsay exception for declarations against interest only to statements pecuniary interest, and not to statements against the declarant's penal interest, regardless of their trustworthiness.62

-The Supreme Court reversed Chambers's conviction, holding that "under the facts and circumstances of this
+The Supreme Court reversed Chambers's conviction, holding that "under the facts and circumstances of this case the rulings of the trial court [in combination] deprived Chambers of a fair

-&lt;sup>60 Heath v.
+Heath v.
 United States, 26 A.3d 266, 276 (D.C.
 2011) (quoting Holmes v.
-South Carolina, 547 U.S. 319, 324 (2006)); see, e.g., United States v.
-Scheffer, 523 U.S. 303, 309, 316-17 (1998) (rejecting a constitutional challenge to a rule excluding lie detector results because the rule was not arbitrary or disproportionate to the ends it was designed to serve).
+South Carolina, 547 U.S. 319, 324, (2006)); see, e.g., United States v.
+Scheffer, 523 U.S. 303, 309 (1998) (rejecting a constitutional challenge to a rule excluding lie detector results because the rule was not arbitrary or disproportionate to the ends it was designed to serve).

-&lt;sup>61 Chambers, 410 U.S. at 291-92.
+Chambers, 410 U.S. at 291-92.